maxant/kafka-data-consistency/mf/README.md

   longer than the first one.
 10 sec topic has consumers that wait that long and their consumer config allows that.
 Send to waiting room contains a header so it knows where to send it back to
 - Retryable vs non retryable.
 Unique constraint, validation, illegal argument are non retryable.
 Anything else?

+## the five tenets of global data consistency

+- async communication for writing data
+  - realised with kafka
+- use automated retry for non-business errors
+  - realised with the waiting room with a suitable back off strategy
+- error propagation back to the originator
+  - realised with the requestId and web component which filters data and returns it to the right browser
+- timeouts and "must be processed by"
+  - and the ability to reload and fix problems, e.g. recalculating discounts and prices
+- sync timestamp in order to be able to determine when data is not globally consistent

 ## Running tips